 This is a Canadian television sitcom that follows a group of friends as they deal with the challenges of being working mothers.
 You will find sexy bosses, mean nannies, reversed gender roles, paranoid women and crazy office affairs.
 The show was written by Catherine Reitman who also stars in the series as Kate.
 I think she does a fantastic job demystifying marriage, parenthood and gender roles.
 The story revolves around Kate and Anne (two best friends since college) who share a very strong bond, no bullshit between these two.
 They don’t hold anything back and this is shown from the first episode, as they stare at each other’s bare chest and engage on a debate about the ‘sogginess level’ of their boobs after motherhood. 😀

 Another very particular thing about this show is that all the women are the bread winners, unlike stereotypical gender expectations where the man is expected to be the ‘provider.’
 They are not only intelligent but also strong, they stand up for each other and are very compassionate.
 Yet, one of their biggest frustrations is having to navigate a world that treats them as second category citizens, where they are required to prove their worth on a daily basis.
 Their determination and ambition often gets in the way of their relationships, exposing the hardships of motherhood, while doing so with humor.
 The primary driver behind the humor is the indifference shown by society and partners who have no idea of how hard it is to make it all work.
 Husband’s get jealous of the time moms spend with their children and use it as an excuse to cheat (while helping around to give their spouse more time to be spontaneous never crosses their mind).
-Employers expect women to go back and work 60 hours a week to compete with ambitious single males; Who throw themselves into work because they have no hot dates for the night nor any friends to hang out with.
-Society demands and criticizes so much that it is hard not to lose your shit as a new mother.
+Employers expect women to go back and work 60 hours a week (while also taking care of the family and the house) to compete with ambitious single males; Who throw themselves into work because they have no hot dates for the night nor any friends to hang out with.
+Society demands and criticizes so much from us that it is hard not to lose your shit as a new mother.
 You social life is practically dead and even going out on a romantic date with your partner seems like a herculean task.

 The show also has a few characters that depict the hypocrisy of gender role expectations, showing that the desire to nurture has nothing to do with gender, warning about the tension that is created when people get too caught up on stereotypes.
 We also learn that a high sexual libido is not exclusive to men and that women can be ‘players’ too! 🙂 I will not get too much into all the seasons but it shows how mothers are people too.
 Catherine Reitman did a great job writing a show that advocates for women’s rights in a very subtle but powerful way.
 Go Kate!